hollerbackco/android/README.md

     - That will take care of uploads/downloads w/out app being open
     - Last as long as until user kills it

+  Security
+    - Do not keep important keys / access_ids located on the client package
+      - Request these from an authenticated call ideally